ixnewton/screen_man/README.md

  ## Manage dual touch screen desktop setups by screen_man

- Linux desktop script to manage dual screen setup such as a laptop (with touch screen) with a usb-C/hdmi connected touch screen using xinput and xrandr.
+ Linux desktop script to manage dual screen setup such as a laptop (with touch screen) with a usb-C or hdmi+usb connected touch screen using xinput and xrandr.

  Without touch functionality the script should manage screens and brightness only.